Unavailable This product is currently out of stock Add to Basket Just added: Qty Total Basket Adding... Thank you!

 The other major difference between our dehydrated meals and the majority of our freeze-dried competitors' is the fact that we cook all our food ourselves, by hand, using fresh ingredients and then dry each meal.
 Other companies buy in freeze-dried ingredients which they then mix together in the packet, hoping the flavours will combine by the time you add water — they don’t.

-We use as many local, fresh ingredients as we can in the Firepot kitchen.
-With anything that is not fresh (for example, tomato puree or red wine vinegar), we take particular care to find without chemicals or preservatives.
-It means we understand and recognise exactly what goes into our meals.
-They are all recipes we eat at home.
+We use as many local, fresh ingredients in our dishes as we can.
+When it comes to ingredients that are not fresh (for example, tomato purée or red wine vinegar), we take particular care to find options which don't contain any chemicals or preservatives.
+This means we can cut out anything artificial, and recognise exactly what goes into our meals.

 Our compostable packaging keeps the food fresh for one year.